BlackCodingKitten/Tirocinio/README.md

 - Merge transcripts according to **prediction confidence**
 - Produce improved dialogue transcriptions
 - Enrich the **MAIA Benchmark** with textual information extracted from videos
+- Create **new baselines** for evaluation
 - Evaluate the impact of additional textual information on **multimodal model performance**
 - Study the phenomenon of **unimodal collapse**

+---

+## 🧩 <span style="color:#8A2BE2;">Evaluation Perspective</span>

+A relevant part of the project is dedicated not only to transcription quality, but also to the design of a stronger evaluation setting.

+By enriching the benchmark and introducing **new baselines**, the project aims to provide clearer points of comparison for measuring how multimodal models behave under different input configurations, especially when textual information is added or removed.

 ---